MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics.rst

 Dataset
 -----------------------------------------
-Here we will combine metatranscriptomics with metagenomics by using a metagenomic data to normalize the transcript abundance.
+Here, we will combine metatranscriptomics with metagenomics by using metagenomic data to normalize the transcript abundance.
 In order to do this, metagenomic data was processed as described in :doc:`gene catalog creation <../assembly/metagenomic_workflows>` to create a gene catalog.
-Gene functional annotation into orthologous groups was then be performed using KEGG database.
+Gene functional annotation into orthologous groups was then performed using the KEGG database.
 The **metagenomic data** was then mapped back to the gene catalog to determine **gene abundance**.
 And the **metatranscriptomic data** from each sample was then mapped to the gene catalog to determine **transcript abundance**.
 To determine **gene expression**, we will look at the ratios of transcript abundance to gene abundance (after some normalisations of course).

 .. note::